tidy-finance/website/docs/36_fama_macbeth.md

   )
 ```

-On a final note: It is common to adjust for autocorrelation when reporting standard errors of risk premiums.
-The typical procedure for this is computing @Newey1987 standard errors.
-One necessary input for Newey-West standard errors is a chosen bandwidth based on the number of lags employed for the estimation.
-While it seems that researchers often default on choosing a pre-specified lag length of 6 months, we instead recommend a data-driven approach.
-This automatic selection is advocated by @Newey1994 and available in the `sandwich` package thanks to @Zeileis2004.
-If you want to implement the apparent *default*, you can enforce `sandwich::NeweyWest(., lag = 6, prewhite = FALSE)` in the code below.
+It is common to adjust for autocorrelation when reporting standard errors of risk premiums.
+As in chapter 5, the typical procedure for this is computing @Newey1987 standard errors.
+We again recommend the data-driven approach of @Newey1994 using the `NeweyWest()` function, but note that you can enforce the typical 6 lag settings via `NeweyWest(., lag = 6, prewhite = FALSE)`.

 ```r